Introduction to Element Enterprise

 - hookshot.example.com (Our integrations)

-- chatterbox.example.com (Our light weight client)
+- hydrogen.example.com (Our light weight chat client)

 - jitsi.example.com (Our VoIP platform)